Salt and health

 High salt intake has been linked to a number of health problems including high blood pressure (hypertension) and osteoporosis.
-There is now reasonably strong evidence to suggest that people with high blood pressure benefit from a diet containing less salt, thus reducing the incidence of stroke.
+There is strong evidence to suggest that people with high blood pressure benefit from a diet containing less salt, thus reducing the incidence of stroke.
 In fact, most people would benefit from reducing salt intake to a healthy level.

 Children 11 and over, 6g per day